| |

 Burleigh Pottery Covered Vegetable Bowl in Blue Willow from eBay

-You can find affordable vintage Blue Willow from Burleigh Pottery or new versions made using the same traditional method.
+You can find affordable vintage Blue Willow and other chinoiserie from Burleigh Pottery or new versions made using the same traditional method.

 Burleigh Pottery Blue Willow Transferware